System Parameters

 Optional Parameters

-Optional parameters are defined using a question mark at the end of their name as in {controller?}
+Optional parameters are defined using a question mark at the end of their name as in {controller?}.
+When a parameter is optional, their equivalent segment in the given URL could be missing.

 Example: